Five Reasons LinkedIn is no Longer Just an HR Hub

 If you’d like to discuss any of the above in more detail, feel free to connect with me.

-The Author: Alex Mansell is Senior Social Media Manager at WPR Agency specialising in using LinkedIn, Twitter and Facebook for B2B brands.
+The Author: Alex Mansell is Social Media Account Director at WPR Agency specialising in using LinkedIn, Twitter and Facebook for B2B brands.